tuananhphan97vn/RAiO-LongMRC/README.md

 3. If you encounter the 'Out of memory' problem, please  try the GPU with larger VRAM

 # Citation
 If our code is useful for you, please cite my paper: Read-All-in-Once (RAiO): Multi-layer Contextual Architecture for Long-Text Machine Reading Comprehension.
+The link for online version of our paper will be avaiable soon.